giesselmann/nanopype/docs/usage/general.md

 ## Processing examples

 If available Nanopype tries to implement and provide multiple, possibly competing tools for the same task.
-The alignment module for instance allows currently to select from three different long read aligners namely minimap2, graphmap and ngmlr.
+The alignment module for instance allows currently to select from three different long read aligners namely minimap2, graphmap2 and ngmlr.
 A key design of Nanopype is that the executed pipeline is reflected in the structure of the output directory.
 Taking the alignment example, exchanging the aligner in a workflow becomes as simple as:

     snakemake --snakefile /path/to/nanopype/Snakefile alignments/minimap2/guppy/WA01.hg38.bam -j16
-    snakemake --snakefile /path/to/nanopype/Snakefile alignments/graphmap/guppy/WA01.hg38.bam -j16
+    snakemake --snakefile /path/to/nanopype/Snakefile alignments/graphmap2/guppy/WA01.hg38.bam -j16
     snakemake --snakefile /path/to/nanopype/Snakefile alignments/ngmlr/guppy/WA01.hg38.bam -j16

 All three commands will make use of the same basecalling results but create different .bam files.